Tax Management India. Com

 X X X X Extracts X X X X

-..... ther valuable article; (ii) The amount expended on making such investments or in acquiring such bullion, jewellery or other valuable article exceeds the amount recorded in this behalf in the books of account maintained by the assessee for any source of income; (iii) The assessee offers no explanation about such excess amount or the explanation offered by him is not, in the opinion of the Assessing Officer, satisfactory.
+..... (ii) The amount expended on making such investments or in acquiring such bullion, jewellery or other valuable article exceeds the amount recorded in this behalf in the books of account maintained by the assessee for any source of income; (iii) The assessee offers no explanation about such excess amount or the explanation offered by him is not, in the opinion of the Assessing Officer, satisfactory.
 In the appellant's case, the documents do not speak about the appellant acquiring or investing in the said properties ie. the flats.
 Hence, the first condition is not present as the appellant company has neither made investment in acquiring or purchasing the said flats nor is the owner of the said three flats.
 Thus, it follows that the second and third limbs do not arise.
 Hence the appellant company has no legal right to transfer the said flats to the three shareholders.
 The flats belong to a separate entity viz.
 M/s.
 Starlight Systems Pvt Ltd/ M/s.
 Starlight Systems (I) LLP, who is neither a party/ signatory to the Escrow Agreement nor to the Shareholders Agreement.
-As the ownership is not there, the appellant is not in a position to exchange .....
+As the ownership is not there, the appellant is not in a position to exchange them for shares or include them .....

 X X X X Extracts X X X X